The Edexcel - A-Level Geography Syllabus

 Paper 3 The synoptic paper: 2 hours and 15 mins exam

 This is based on a resource booklet.
-It will be based on areas of compulsory content in the course and comprises of resource- based questions and extended writing.
-The aim is to assess understanding and the ability to draw synoptic links across different subject areas.
+It will be based on areas of compulsory content in the course and comprises of resource based questions and extended writing.
+The aim is to assess understanding and the ability to draw synoptic links across different areas of Geography.

 Paper 4 The Independent Investigation